opencast/opencast/docs/guides/admin/docs/modules/youtubepublication.md

 ## Before you start

-You need to meet these requerirements to make a YouTube Publication:
+You need to meet these requirements to make a YouTube Publication:

 - Google Account
 - YouTube Channel to make the publication